jakazmie/AIDays/DeveloperTrack/01-CustomVisionService/README.md

 - Using Custom Vision Service web interface
 - Using Custom Vision Service Python SDK

+## To walk through the lab using Python SDK
 If you prefer to work with the SDK, upload two Jupyter notebooks into the Azure Notebooks library you created before:

 * Navigate to your Library in Azure Notebooks